institut-de-genomique/MaGuS/README.md

 MaGuS provides new quality metrics and perfomed a new scaffolding of the assembly increasing the continuity by creating new links in low-covered regions and highly repeated regions where other usual scaffolding methods lack consistency.

+It's based on five steps :

+The fist is "wgp2map" wich perfomes sorted anchored tags with a keygene file and the bam file of tags alignements on sequences assembly.
+Next, "map2links" creates the putative links between scaffolds with teh magus format map file generated in first step (or on a manual way).
+Third, "pairs2links" step uses NGS data to validate some putative links and estimates gaps.
+Then it creates a ".de" format file for new scaffolding.
+At least, "links2scaf" outputs the new final assembly with all those informations.
+Finally, the "map2qc" step gives quality metrics about this new assembly.

 MaGuS is distributed open-source under CeCILL FREE SOFTWARE LICENSE.
 Check out http://www.cecill.info/ for more information about the contents of this license.

 MaGuS home on the web is http://www.genoscope.cns.fr/magus